19tmiller19/19tmiller19/README.md

 - 👋 Hi, I’m @19tmiller19
 - 👀 I’m interested in all things software development
-- 🌱 I’m currently learning python and javascript
+- 🌱 I’m currently learning  javascript, react, tailwindcss
 - 💞️ I’m looking to collaborate on interesting projects I can learn from.